jammawtf/typesafe-agent-events/readme.md

 Developing efficient and scalable web applications often requires the integration of different system components.
 Managing communications between these components can be challenging and error-prone, especially when dealing with various types of payloads and actions.

-`typesafe-agent-actions` offers a simple and lightweight solution to these challenges, enabling developers to define, create, and handle actions with type safety.
+`typesafe-agent-events` offers a simple and lightweight solution to these challenges, enabling developers to define, create, and handle actions with type safety.
 It aims to provide a straightforward approach to managing communications between different components without the need for complex setups or heavy libraries.

 ## Installation

 ```
-npm install typesafe-agent-actions
+npm install typesafe-agent-events
 ```

 ## Usage